carmelogzmz/inprotfind/README.md

 query_example05   Bombus_hortorum   Cystathionine beta-synthase OS=Macaca fascicularis OX=9541 GN=CBS PE=2 SV=3
 ```

 We see here that the protein belongs to _Bombus hortorum_, and according to the annotation, it is Cystathionine beta-synthase.
 In the _best_matches.m8_ file we show that the best match corresponded to a Cystathionine beta-synthase belonging to _Bombus vancouverensis nearticus_.
 Thus, we success identifying the protein and the _Genus_ of the species.
 We couldn't get the real species as _Bombus hortorum_ is not represented in the arthropods_OrthoDB database.

 The species in the examples 1 to 4 and 6 are represented in the database, so running these examples finishes with an exact species identification.
 The species in the examples 7 to 10 have different representation status (family or order), so the aproximation to the taxonomic identification will be to these levels.
+For the example 8, if find_matches is executed with the default evalue (1e-10) and min_seq_id (0.7), it return no matches, as none of the sequences in the database fulfill these requierements.
+To get results evalue may be increased (0.01 for example), and min_seq_id may be reduced (<0.7).

 ## Summary

 We have managed to progress from an unknown protein sequence to an approximation of the protein's nature, its specific origin, and its context in the phylogenetic tree. inprotfind emerges as a very user-friendly tool for the rapid characterization of insect proteins.

 ## Authors

 Carmelo Gómez Martínez
 - GitHub: [@carmelogzmz](https://www.github.com/carmelogzmz)